 Choices: HHSC conducts income eligibility and, through Choices, Boards provide job preparation and employment services to TANF applicants, recipients, and former recipients.

-Self-Sufficiency and Other Job Preparation Training: Job training and subsidized employment opportunities for TANF recipients and other low-income parents (defined as a parent with annual wages that do not exceed $37,000 with a minor child, noncustodial parents, and Supplemental Nutrition Assistance Program (SNAP) recipients).
+Self-Sufficiency and Other Job Preparation Training: Job training and subsidized employment opportunities for TANF recipients and other low-income parents with a minor child, noncustodial parents, and Supplemental Nutrition Assistance Program (SNAP) recipients.
 These training and subsidized employment opportunities help participants gain valuable skills and can significantly increase the likelihood of securing an unsubsidized job.

 Except for the Choices program, Boards must ensure that job preparation services are not provided under TANF purpose 2 without prior approval from TWC.